drts01/notes/stackedit/star.md

 ## Conflict
 What do you do when a team member refuses to complete his or her quota of the work?
 * Situation:
    A more secure and faster way to propagate secrets was required.
-One engineer was being more vocal and pushing a solution.
+The proposed solution would meet this objective, but continued to suffer from
 * Task:
    As an engineer on the team to provision infrastructure, my role included contributing to the design decision.
 * Action: